Saturday, November 6, 2010

 It is often said that one of the most pivotal moments in the growing popularity of the horror genera was a shift in standard setting, one that took horror out of the creepy gothic castles of Europe and placed it into the everyday homes of the average person.
-I can’t argue with this, it is easier to instill fear in a reader when they are familiar with the situation and could therefore easily exchanged places with the characters.
-At the same time one must not make the mistake of thinking that a good scary novel has to take place in ones own backyard to be effective.
+I can’t argue with this.
+It is easier to instill fear in a reader when they are familiar with the situation and could therefore easily exchanged places with the characters.
+At the same time one must not make the mistake of thinking that a good scary novel has to take place in one's own backyard to be effective.
 Nope.
-The creepy gothic castles of Europe can still be pretty frightening locations, and are perfectly suited for horror, especially if that horror revolves around an ancient evil that has been awakened to feed upon a squad of World War Two era Nazis stationed in Transylvania.
+The creepy gothic castles of Europe can still be pretty frightening locations, and are perfectly suited for horror, especially if that horror revolves around an ancient evil that has been awakened to feed upon a squad of World War Two-era Nazis stationed in Transylvania.
 Actually, I think the creepy gothic castle that this story takes place in might have been the only real choice.
-Of course, nothing is impossible or forbidden when it comes to the horror genera so I’m sure F. Paul Wilson could somehow have placed all of this in the my own backyard, but that isn’t the reality of the tale this time around and given how wonderful this novel is I feel he made the right choice.
+Of course, nothing is impossible or forbidden when it comes to the horror genera so I’m sure F. Paul Wilson could somehow have placed all of this in my own backyard, but that isn’t the reality of the tale this time around and given how wonderful this novel is, I feel he made the right choice.
 However, if anyone does know of a horror tale where Nazis are battling an ancient evil in the suburbs of Chicago, or some easily exchangeable American city that I can easily identify with, please send me the title because I’d love to read it.
 Until then, let’s focus on the novel The Keep by F. Paul Wilson, a successful horror novel that momentarily returned horror to the creepy gothic castles of Europe.